AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 	- [ ] Reward: 2,000 gp
 	- [ ] "It's a pleasure to meet you all.
 I'm sure you've heard of my organization, the Veil.
 Only the most elite thieves in the world qualify for membership."
 	- [ ] "You may have heard that [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv), my former partner, is no longer with the Veil.
 We've withdrawn all protection from her and her property."
+	- [ ] "As such, I will provide access to several of her former guards who should be able to assist with gathering intelligence for your mission."
 	- [ ] "Your target is a magical artifact, a glowing crystal in the shape of a dodecahedron with a golden metal frame."
-	- [ ] "As such, I can provide access to several of her former guards who should be able to provide you with useful information whilst planning your approach."
 	- [ ] "You can keep a few things for yourself from her collection, but I'd advise against too much distraction.
 Nixylanna has been a problem for me for a long time because she is very good at what she does.
 And remember: you cannot trust her."
 - [ ] Gathering Intelligence (what the ex-guards know) - DC 12 Persuasion, 10 gp to reduce to 7
 	- [ ] The basic layout of the vault's second floor, as shown on [[061-08-003.players-map.jpg|map 8.1]]